 We dribbled down the road, my three best friendsleading Iain and I. They had arrived a few days before us, and had enough time to acclimatise to the surge of stimuli that now attacked me.
 I followed them, feverish, head performing the involuntary left-right action, hand dipping into my pocket every second minute to check that my wallet was still there.
 “Grolsch, Magic Mushrooms, Paella,” the words came at me from every angle: on four foot beer bottles, in flashing neon, from a giant plastic dog perched on the roof of a bar called Hunter’s.

 We continued past shop windows with luminous sex toys dangling from strings, through wafts of marijuana smoke that floated from the coffee shops, until we reached Amsterdam’s infamous window girls.
-The city’s legal, income tax paying prostitutes often operate behind the security of a large window through which they are free to display their wares.
+The city’s legal, tax-paying prostitutes often operate behind the security of a large window through which they are free to display their wares.
 Blondes, brunettes, blacks, whites, Europeans, Asians, size 30’s and 40’s were all lined up to make a (quick) buck.
 Fifteen meagre minutes costs €50.

 A few smiled seductively at Iain, but most slumped on their stools upon sight of us: a largely female group of gawkers.
 Almost any indulgence we could (and couldn’t) imagine had been on offer that night on our wild window shopping walk.